Israel and weapons of mass destruction

-Israel maintains a policy of deliberate ambiguity, choosing not to formally deny or admit the extent of its nuclear, chemical, and biological warfare capabilities; it is the only nuclear-armed country to do so.
 Citing security threats, Israel rejects international calls to accede to the Treaty on the Non-Proliferation of Nuclear Weapons or to participate in negotiations of a Middle East weapons of mass destruction free zone.
-Israel's Begin Doctrine describes its pre-emptive strikes against nuclear facilities of other Middle Eastern countries, bombing an Iraqi reactor in 1981, a Syrian reactor in 2007, and Iranian nuclear facilities during the 2025 Iran–Israel war.
+Israel's Begin Doctrine describes its pre-emptive strikes against nuclear facilities of other Middle Eastern countries, bombing an Iraqi reactor in 1981, and a Syrian reactor in 2007.
+Israel has extensively targeted Iran's nuclear program, using malware, assassinations, and airstrikes on reactors, enrichment sites, and other nuclear facilities during their 2025 war.